• Skip to primary navigation

 Instructions

-• Heat a large pot over medium-high heat.
-Coat with cooking spray.
+• Heat a large skillet over medium-high heat.
+Add a tablespoon of olive oil.
 Sauté onion 4 minutes or until lightly browned.
 Add garlic, sauté 1 minute.
 Spoon onion mixture into a large bowl.

-• Add 1 teaspoon olive oil to the same pot.
+• Add a tablespoon of olive oil to the same skillet.
 Add zucchini and yellow squash, sauté 4 minutes or until tender and beginning to brown.
 Add to onion mixture in the bowl.

-• Add another teaspoon olive oil to pot.
-Add carrot, sauté 4 minutes.
-Add broccoli to the carrot, sauté 4 minutes, or until crisp-tender.
+• Add the last tablespoon of olive oil to the skillet.
+Add carrots, sauté 4 minutes or until beginning to soften.
+Add broccoli to the carrots, sauté until both are crisp-tender.
 Add to onion mixture in the bowl.

-• Sprinkle vegetables with salt and toss to mix well.
+• Sprinkle vegetables with ½ teaspoon of salt and toss to mix well.

 • Place flour in a medium saucepan.
 Gradually add milk, stirring with a whisk until well blended.
 (This is called a roux, pronounced "rue.")
 Bring to a boil over medium heat, cook 2 minutes or until thick, stirring constantly.
 Remove from heat.